GitGunner00/HTML-and-CSS-Projects/README.md

 - Setting a **background image** and styling it with CSS properties like `background-size`, `background-position`, and `background-repeat`.

 ## Online Portfolio Website
 This was my first project, which has been made as a live webpage.
-Mainly used as a basic online portfolio, which will be updated, and changed durastically in due time.
-**This portfolio is still in development, and and more HTML pages will eventually be added, as well as many other changes.**
+Mainly used as a basic online portfolio, which will be updated, and changed durastically in due time.    **This portfolio is still in development, and and more HTML pages will eventually be added, as well as many other changes.** These are the skills which were learned, and used on this project:

 - Applying **effects** on images, including hover states, and animations.
 - Created a **CSS** enhanced navigation bar for quick selection of website sections.